ZJU-FAST-Lab/ego-planner-swarm/README.md

 <!--
 # Improved ROS-RealSense Driver

-We modified the ros-relasense driver to enable the laser emitter strobe every other frame, allowing the device to output high quality depth images with the help of emitter, and along with binocular images free from laser interference.
+We modified the ros-realsense driver to enable the laser emitter strobe every other frame, allowing the device to output high quality depth images with the help of emitter, and along with binocular images free from laser interference.

 <p align = "center">
 <img src="pictures/realsense.PNG" width = "640" height = "158" border="5" />